Below are a number of questions and answers relating to Alzheimer's disease to help you make sense of what care you might need now and in the future.

 The symptoms of Alzheimer’s disease progress slowly, meaning that it can be difficult to recognise a problem.
 It is often the case that people believe their memory problems are simply a result of age.
 However, an early diagnosis of Alzheimer’s disease gives the best chance to prepare and plan for the future, as well as receive any treatment that may help.

-Anyone who is concerned that they may have Alzheimer’s disease should seek help from their GP to gain access to treatment, advice and support, as well as assisting in preparing for the future and planning ahead.
+Anyone who is concerned that they may have Alzheimer’s disease should seek help from their GP to get an early diagnosis of dementia, gain access to treatment, advice and support, as well as assisting in preparing for the future and planning ahead.

 There is no single test for Alzheimer’s disease.
 GP’s will first rule out other conditions that can have similar symptoms.
 In most cases, a conversation and mental tests will be corroborated by a CT or MRI scan of the brain.
 This will show if parts of the brain tissue have shrunk.
 Any diagnosis should be communicated clearly to the person affected and to those closest to them, along with a discussion about the next steps.